-Best Student Resume Examples
+Student Resume Examples & Templates

 Kellie Hanna, CPRW

-By Kellie Hanna, CPRW, Career Advice Expert
+By Kellie Hanna, CPRW, Career Advice Expert Last Updated: August 26, 2024

-• 30% higher chance of getting a job
+• 30% higher chance of getting a job‡

-• 42% higher response rate from recruiters
+• 42% higher response rate from recruiters‡

 Our customers have been hired at:*Foot Note

-From your objective statement and list of skills to your academic background and extracurricular activities, our resume builder will walk you through each section to ensure that you present yourself in the best possible light.
-Let’s dive in and set you on the path to success!
+From your objective statement and list of skills to your academic background and extracurricular activities, we will guide your student resume writing process and our Resume Builder will walk you through each section to ensure that you present yourself in the best possible light.

-Use this student resume template or explore the rest of our layouts on our resume templates page for more student resume templates.
+Use this student resume template or explore the rest of our layouts on ourresume templates page for more student resume templates.

 Student Resume Example (Text Version)